 - Election of Directors (Proposal 1).
 The election of directors is determined by a majority of the votes cast in person or by proxy by the stockholders entitled to vote on the election of directors in an uncontested election.
 Under our bylaws, a nominee will be elected to the board of directors if the votes cast "for" the nominee's election exceed the votes cast "against" the nominee's election.
 Abstentions and broker non-votes are not counted as votes "for" or "against" a nominee and will have no effect upon the outcome of the vote on the election of directors.
 If an uncontested incumbent nominee receives a majority of votes "against" his or her election, the director must tender his or her resignation to the board of directors.
 The board of directors will then decide whether to accept the resignation within 90 days following certification of the stockholder vote.
+We will publicly disclose the board of directors' decision and its reasoning regarding the offered resignation. - Advisory Vote on the Frequency of Future Advisory Votes on Executive Compensation (Proposal 3).
+The advisory vote on the frequency of future executive compensation advisory votes is determined by whichever of the three frequency options (one year, two years or three years) receives the highest number of votes cast by the holders of the shares present or represented by proxy at the meeting and voting on the matter.
+Under our bylaws, abstentions and broker non-votes will have no effect on determining which frequency option has received the highest number of votes cast on the matter.

-We will publicly disclose the board of directors' decision and its reasoning regarding the offered resignation. - All Other Matters: Advisory Vote on Executive Compensation (Proposal 2), Approval of Restricted Stock Unit Grants to our Non-employee Directors (Proposal 3) and Ratification of the Selection of Our Independent Registered Public Accounting Firm (Proposal 4).
+• All Other Matters: Advisory Vote on Executive Compensation (Proposal 2), Approval of Restricted Stock Unit Grants to our Non-employee Directors (Proposal 4) and Ratification of the Selection of Our Independent Registered Public Accounting Firm (Proposal 5).
 The advisory vote on our executive compensation, the approval of restricted stock unit grants to our non-employee directors and the ratification of the selection of our independent registered public accounting firm are determined by a majority of the votes cast by the holders of the shares present or represented by proxy at the meeting and voting on each matter.
 Under our bylaws, abstentions and broker non-votes will have no effect on the determination of whether stockholders have approved these proposals.